A Gascon chateau, a commandery of the Knights Templar and their many

 The Dwelling Built in the 18th-century Remodelled Wings

-With two storeys and built out of rubble stone and briquette masonry accentuated with ashlar stone quoins and window and door surrounds, the dwelling of approximately 330 m² is composed of two central buildings arranged in an L shape.
-The southwest wing, flanked by a square bartizan and a narrow patio, has many windows placed at regular intervals.
-Adjacent to the bell tower and designated a castle at the end of the 18th century, the second wing is bordered by a vast patio protected by balustrades, built on top of a high defensive wall.
-At the intersection of the two wings, a square keep edified in the 14th century built out of limestone rubble stone masonry, stands at half of its initial height.
+With two storeys built out of rubble stone and briquette masonry, which are then accentuated with ashlar stone quoins and window and door surrounds, the dwelling of approximately 330 m² is composed of two central buildings arranged in an L shape.
+The southwest wing, flanked by a square bartizan and a patio, has many windows placed at regular intervals, while, adjacent to the bell tower and designated a chateau at the end of the 18th century, the second wing is bordered by a vast patio protected by balustrades built on top of a high defensive wall.
+At the intersection of the two wings, a square keep, built in the 11th century out of limestone rubble stone masonry, stands at half of its initial height.

 Three entrances provide access to the building enclosure.
 The main entrance can be reached via a tall stone staircase accessible from the road.
 The two others, at ground level, are accessible via a covered gateway and a lean-to, which protects the church’s entrance.